josh-rdc/Climatologically-driven-temporal-predictive-modeling-of-dengue-cases-in-Philippine-locations/README.md

 - [Conclusions and Recommendations](#conclusions-and-recommendations)
 - [References](#references)

-`--update in progress`
 ## Data Collection
 The dataset used in this study combines dengue case data and climate variables to create the input features and target for analysis.
 1. Dengue case data, covering weekly confirmed cases and deaths from January 10, 2016, to January 10, 2021, across 126 locations in the Philippines, was sourced from the [Department of Health-Epidemiology Bureau and hosted by the Humanitarian Data Exchange](https://data.humdata.org/dataset/philippine-dengue-cases-and-deaths) labeled as `DOH-Epi Dengue Data 2016-2021`.
 2. Climate data was obtained from [NASA’s POWER Project via its API](https://power.larc.nasa.gov/), which provided daily meteorological variables for each location based on their coordinates.
-The selected climate variables, totaling to 54 features, configured to align with the study's requirements are attached in this [Annex](Assets/AnnexClimateVariables.pdf).
+The selected climate variables, totaling to 59 features, configured to align with the study's requirements are attached in this [Annex](Assets/AnnexClimateVariables.pdf).

 ## Data Preprocessing
 1. **Temporal Alignment** - To integrate weekly dengue case data with daily climate variables, the climate data was aggregated into weekly values.
 Aggregation methods, such as weekly sum for precipitation and maximum or minimum for extreme temperatures, were applied based on the nature of each climate feature.
 Further details are also presented in the Annex for selected climate features.